 That’s the beauty of this recipe – you can easily make up different flavor combinations.
-Whether it’s fruit, citrus zest, chocolate, or nuts, there’s really no limit to the possibilities that you can cook up with the simple and straightforward base recipe that you have right here.
+Whether it’s fresh blueberries and maple syrup, chocolate, zingy citrus, or nuts, there’s really no limit to the possibilities that you can cook up with the simple and straightforward base recipe that you have right here.

 For fall, I love our pumpkin spice recipe.
 But this combination of cranberries and chocolate chips is exactly what I crave.
 The tart and tangy fruit alongside the gooey melted chocolate chips brings up all of those fall feelings.
 And the scones themselves are soft and sumptuous.

 You get a pretty sprinkle of cinnamon sugar on top that brings the added depth of warming spices, as well as a little crunch on the golden brown tops of the scones.